hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_subscription_rule.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the ServiceBus Subscription resource.
+* `name` - (Required) Specifies the name of the ServiceBus Subscription Rule.
 Changing this forces a new resource to be created.

-* `namespace_name` - (Required) The name of the ServiceBus Namespace to create this Subscription in.
+* `namespace_name` - (Required) The name of the ServiceBus Namespace in which the ServiceBus Topic exists.
 Changing this forces a new resource to be created.

-* `topic_name` - (Required) The name of the ServiceBus Topic to create this Subscription in.
+* `topic_name` - (Required) The name of the ServiceBus Topic in which the ServiceBus Subscription exists.
 Changing this forces a new resource to be created.

-* `subscription_name` - (Required) The name of the ServiceBus Subscription to create this Subscription Rule in.
+* `subscription_name` - (Required) The name of the ServiceBus Subscription in which this Rule should be created.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which to create the namespace.
+* `resource_group_name` - (Required) The name of the resource group in the ServiceBus Namespace exists.
 Changing this forces a new resource to be created.

 * `filter_type` - (Required) Type of filter to be applied to a BrokeredMessage.
 Possible values are `SqlFilter` and `CorrelationFilter`.